mcorbin/commentator/README.md

 ### Run the jar

 - Download (or build using `lein uberjar`) the Commentator jar file provided in `Releases` on Github.
 I develop and test things on Java 11.
-- Set the `COMMENTATOR_CONFIGURATION` to the path of your Commentator configuration file.
+- Set the `COMMENTATOR_CONFIGURATION` env var to the path of your Commentator configuration file.
 - `java -jar commentator.jar`

 A systemd unit file with some defaults is provided in `doc/commentator.service`.